An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Strata of Seiberg--Witten or reducible solutions

-Our terminology is loosely motivated by that of \cite{GraberPand} and \cite{RuanSW}, where the goal (translated to our setting) would be to construct a {\em virtual fundamental class\/} for $\sM_{\ft}$, given by the cap product of the fundamental class of an ambient space containing $\sM_{\ft}$ with the Euler class of a vector bundle over this ambient space, where $\sM_{\ft}$ is the zero locus of a (possibly non-transversally vanishing) section.
-Here, $\sM_{\ft,\fs}^{\stab}$ plays the role of the ambient space and (the pushforward of) $\Xi_{\ft,\fs}$ the vector bundle with zero section yielding (an open neighborhood in) $\sM_{\ft}$.
-Then, $N_{\ft,\fs}$ is the normal bundle of $M_{\fs}\embed \sM_{\ft,\fs}^{\stab}$, while $[N_{\ft,\fs}]-[\Xi_{\ft,\fs}]$ would more properly be called the `virtual normal bundle' of $M_{\fs}\embed \sM_{\ft}$, in the language of $K$-theory.
+restricting to a diffeomorphism on the complement of $M_{\fs}$ and identifying $M_{\fs}$ with its image in $\sM_{\ft}$ under the embedding \eqref{eq:DefnOfIota}.
+We often refer to the image $\bga_{\fs}(N_{\ft,\fs}(\eps))$ as a \emph{virtual moduli space}.
+Our terminology is loosely motivated by that of \cite{GraberPand} and \cite{RuanSW}, where the goal (translated to our setting) would be to construct a \emph{virtual fundamental class} for $\sM_{\ft}$, given by the cap product of the fundamental class of a virtual space containing $\sM_{\ft}$ with the Euler class of a vector bundle over this virtual space, where $\sM_{\ft}$ is the zero locus of a (possibly non-transversally vanishing) section.
+Here, $\bga_{\fs}(N_{\ft,\fs}(\eps))$ plays the role of the virtual space and (the pullback of) $\Xi_{\ft,\fs}$ the vector bundle with zero section yielding (an open neighborhood in) $\sM_{\ft}$.
+Then, $N_{\ft,\fs}$ is the normal bundle of $M_{\fs}\embed \bga_{\fs}(N_{\ft,\fs}(\eps))$, while $[N_{\ft,\fs}]-[\Xi_{\ft,\fs}]$ would more properly be called the `virtual normal bundle' of $M_{\fs}\embed \sM_{\ft}$, in the language of $K$-theory.